Jane Kiggundu

-Jane Kiggundu, is a Ugandan lawyer and judge on the High Court of Uganda.
-She was appointed to that court by president Yoweri Museveni, in May 2008.
+Jane Kiggundu is a Ugandan lawyer and judge on the High Court of Uganda.
+She was appointed to that court by President Yoweri Museveni in May 2008.

 Background and education

-She graduated from the Faculty of Law of Makerere University, Uganda's largest and oldest public university, with a Bachelor of Laws degree.
+Kiggundu graduated from the Faculty of Law of Makerere University, Uganda's largest and oldest public university, with a Bachelor of Laws degree.
 She then obtained a Diploma in Legal Practice from the Law Development Centre, in Kampala, Uganda's capital city.
 Following that, she was admitted to the Uganda Bar.

 Career

-Beginning circa 2000, Ms Kiggundu took up employment in the Uganda Ministry of Justice and Constitutional Affairs.
-Between 2003 and 2007, she served as the Administrator General, in an acting capacity.
-She then served as the Solicitor General from 2007 until 2008, also in acting capacity.
+Beginning circa 2000, Kiggundu took up employment in the Uganda Ministry of Justice and Constitutional Affairs.
+Between 2003 and 2007, she served as the administrator general, in an acting capacity.
+She then served as the solicitor general from 2007 until 2008, also in an acting capacity.